bengagobengago

 This guide references official Etsy documentation and trusted third-party resources:

-Last Updated: January 16, 2026
+Last Updated: January 25, 2026

 Category: E-commerce

-Reading Time: 12 minutes
+Reading Time: 14 minutes

 Found this guide helpful?
 Share it with fellow Etsy sellers who want to understand exactly where their money goes!

-Ready to Create Your AI Influencer?
+Ready to Grow Your Pinterest Traffic?

 Get Started